jason-ltc/demo-project/docs/en/getting-started/overview.md

 | Kafka | * Extends Strimzi Kafka Operator from the open source community <br> * Integrates the Kafka cluster management web UI |
 | Flink | * Extends Flink Operator from the open source community <br> * Supports unified scheduling of Flink and Spark jobs |
 | ... | ... |

+## Quick Start
+For quick start of KDP, please refer to [Quick Start](./quick-start.md)

+## Advanced Installation
+For advanced installation of KDP, please refer to [Advanced Installation](./advanced-install.md)